allu-varshitha/crt-internship-task-2/README.md

 # crt-internship-task-2
+# Music Player app
-task 2 of my internship
+this is my task 2 of Codingraja technologies Internship